dotnet/csharpstandard/standard/lexical-structure.md

 <!-- markdownlint-enable MD028 -->
 > *Example*: The following example illustrates how conditional compilation directives can nest:
 >
+> <!-- FIX: my thinking was to make CheckConsistency, WriteToLog, CommitHelper extension methods, but I could not get that to work. -->
-> <!-- IncompleteExample: {template:"standalone-lib", name:"PreproConditionalCompilation", replaceEllipsis:true} -->
+> <!-- Incomplete$Example: {template:"standalone-lib-without-using", name:"PreproConditionalCompilation", replaceEllipsis:true} -->
 > ```csharp
 > #define Debug // Debugging on
 > #undef Trace // Tracing off